 Inside the box, the chair’s components were neatly organized, with each piece securely wrapped in a combination of protective plastic bags and bubble wrap to prevent scratches or damage during transport.

-I particularly liked the use of carboard inserts which locked the components in place, providing an extra layer of security.
+I particularly liked the use of cardboard inserts, which locked the components in place, providing an extra layer of security.

 Assembly Process